-I just now – fifteen minutes ago – came to realize with the most crystal clarity I have ever had why I cannot call myself a Christian.
+I just now – fifteen minutes ago – came to realize with the most crystal clarity I have ever had why I am not a Christian.
 Of course, as most of you know, I have not called myself a Christian publicly for a very long time, twenty years or so I suppose.
 But a number of people tell me that they think at heart I’m a Christian, and I sometimes think of myself as a Christian agnostic/atheist.
 Their thinking, and mine, has been that if I do my best to follow the teachings of Jesus, in some respect I’m a Christian, even if I don’t believe that Jesus was the son of God, or that he was raised from the dead, or that… or even that God exists.
-In fact I don’t believe all these things.
+In fact, I don’t believe all these things.
 But can’t I be a Christian in a different sense, one who follows Jesus’ teachings?

 Fifteen minutes ago I realized with startling clarity why I don’t think so.

 Why I Am Not a Christian